wjbartol/galasa/README.md

     To verify that the OBR was successfully built, A `gradle build` directory will appear in your OBR directory and within it, a `galasa.obr` file should be present.

-6. Publishing artifacts to the local maven repository If you run `gradle clean build publishMaven` then the artifacts built will be published to the local maven folders on the build machine.
+6. Publishing artifacts to the local maven repository If you run `gradle clean build publishToMavenLocal` then the artifacts built will be published to the local maven folders on the build machine.

 7. Deploying the test catalog to the Galasa ecosystem
     ```